benblack769/HW6/readme.md

 The goal is to measure the performance of the cache.

-The system includes the operating system, the network between the server and the client, the CPU and memory of both the server and the client.
+The system includes the operating system, the network between the server and the client, the CPU and memory of the server.

 ### 2. Services and Outcomes